2nd Battalion, 7th Marines: 2025 Los Angeles Protests

 On 9 June 2025, approximately 700 Marines from the 2nd Battalion, 7th Marines (2/7) were activated under Title 10 orders to deploy from Marine Corps Air–Ground Combat Center Twentynine Palms to Los Angeles, augmenting roughly 2,100 federalized California National Guard personnel guarding federal facilities during widespread protests against federal immigration raids; the move marked the first deployment of active-duty Marines to handle civil unrest in the city since the 1992 riots.
 Because President Donald Trump did not invoke the Insurrection Act and the state did not request assistance, legal scholars and civil-rights groups contend the deployment violates the Posse Comitatus Act, which bars active-duty forces from enforcing civilian law without explicit congressional authorization.
-However, since the Marines are solely being deployed to guard federal facilities and not enforcing the law, many legal scholars opine that it does not violate the Act. [source?]
+However, since the Marines are solely being deployed to guard federal facilities and not enforcing the law, many legal scholars opine that it does not violate the Act.